openhealthalgorithms/service/README.md

+# PLEASE NOTE: This is an experimental project still in early development

 # Open Health Algorithms Service

 This service will generate binaries to be used as a package in any posix system.
 It will expose a `service` in `9595` port.